-Twenty-eight trials (n=3,212) evaluated the effectiveness of cognitive training, stimulation, and/or rehabilitation on improving cognitive or physical function outcomes and mental and behavioral symptoms versus no intervention or an attention control group.
+Study and population characteristics.
+Twenty-eight trials (n=3,212) evaluated the effectiveness of cognitive training, stimulation, and/or rehabilitation on improving cognitive or physical function outcomes and mental and behavioral symptoms vs. no intervention or an attention control group.
 Seventeen of the 28 trials were newly identified as part of this update; 11 trials were included in the previous review.
-We rated only 5 of these trials as good quality and the remaining 22 as fair quality.
-In general, trials were relatively small (n<100), ranging from 19 to 481 patients randomized (median n randomized = 63).
-Most were of limited study duration (3 to 6 months followup); only nine trials had followup at 12 months or longer (maximum of 26 months). $^{265, 266, 274-276, 278, 280, 283, 287}$
+We rated only five of these trials as good quality and the remaining 22 as fair quality.
+In general, trials were relatively small (n<100), ranging from 19 to 481 patients randomized (median n randomized, 63).
+Most were of limited study duration (3 to 6 months followup); only nine trials had followup at 12 months or longer (maximum of 26 months).267, 268, 276-278, 280, 282, 285, 289

-Eleven of the 28 trials targeted patients with MCI (mean baseline MMSE score ranged from 25.7 to 27.9), 14 targeted patients with dementia (MMSE range, 17.8 to 25.1), and the remaining 2^{265} , 269 targeted patients with either MCI or dementia (MMSE of 26.4 in one study that reported).
-Among the trials of patients with dementia, all but two^{277, 288} } was exclusively among patients with probable AD.
+Eleven of the 28 trials targeted patients with MCI (mean baseline MMSE score ranged from 25.7 to 27.9), 14 targeted patients with dementia (MMSE range, 17.8 to 25.1), and the remaining two targeted patients with either MCI or dementia (MMSE of 26.4 in one study that reported).
+Among the trials of patients with dementia, all but two were exclusively among patients with probable AD.
 In the remaining trials, most (68% and 83%) had AD, about a tenth had VaD (13% and 7%, respectively), and the remaining diagnoses were PDD or of mixed or other etiology.
 Most trials recruited patients directly from memory or neurology clinics or some other outpatient clinic.
 Among the trials targeting patients with MCI, most recruited patients presenting with memory complaints who were free of psychiatric symptoms or disorders.
-In 4 of the 28 trials, ^{265, 267, 280, 283} participants were required to be on a stable dose (1 month to 2 years) of an AChEI to be enrolled in the trial whereas five other trials 263, 268, 282, 285, 287 specifically excluded patients who were taking an AChEI or memantine.
+In four of the 28 trials,267, 269, 282, 285 participants were required to be on a stable dose (1 month to 2 years) of an AChEI to be enrolled in the trial, whereas five other trials265, 270, 284, 287, 289 specifically excluded patients who were taking an AChEI or memantine.
 In the remaining trials, the proportion of participants taking an AChEI at baseline ranged from 32 to 92 percent and was similar across intervention and control groups for each individual study.
-Across trials, the average age of patients ranged from 68 to 83 years (median=76).
+Across trials, the average age of patients ranged from 68 to 83 years (median, 76).
 These trials included an even distribution of both men and women and were conducted mostly in the United States (k=6) and western Europe (k=13).
 The race/ethnicity and educational level of participants were rarely reported.

+Intervention characteristics.
 Thirty-one unique cognitive-focused interventions were tested in the 28 trials.
 We broadly defined these interventions as those that directly or indirectly targeted cognitive functioning as opposed to those that focused primarily on behavioral, emotional, or physical function.
-Most of the cognitive-focused interventions were cognitive stimulation interventions (defined as engaging the person with dementia in a range of general activities and discussions aimed at general enhancement of cognitive and social functioning or cognitive training activities (defined as a guided practice on a set of standardized tasks designed to reflect particular cognitive functions such as memory, attention or problem-solving one interventions were identified and the interventionist worked with the person and his or her family to devise strategies to address these.
+Most of the cognitive-focused interventions were cognitive stimulation interventions (defined as engaging the person with dementia in a range of general activities and discussions aimed at general enhancement of cognitive and social functioning) or cognitive training activities (defined as a guided practice on a set of standardized tasks designed to reflect particular cognitive functions such as memory, attention, or problem-solving).
+Four interventions266, 274, 277, 278 included individualized cognitive rehabilitation in which personally relevant goals were identified and the interventionist worked with the person and his or her family to devise strategies to address these.
 In cognitive rehabilitation studies, the emphasis was on improving performance in everyday life rather than on cognitive tests.
-323